amgowri/Java/Java/src/javaclass/Object.md

 ```

-## 3. Object occupy space in memory.
+## 3. Object occupy space in memory

-## 4. Object is physical entity.
+## 4. Object is physical entity

 ```java